rails/rails/guides/source/active_support_core_extensions.md

 ```

 As the last example implies, the second argument defaults to true,
-as in +const_defined?+.
+as in `const_defined?`.

 For coherence with the builtin methods only relative paths are accepted.
-Absolute qualified constant names like +::Math::PI+ raise +NameError+.
+Absolute qualified constant names like `::Math::PI` raise `NameError`.

-NOTE: Defined in +active_support/core_ext/module/qualified_const.rb+.
+NOTE: Defined in `active_support/core_ext/module/qualified_const.rb`.

 ### Reachable

 A named module is reachable if it is stored in its corresponding constant.
 It means you can reach the module object via the constant.

-That is what ordinarily happens, if a module is called "M", the +M+ constant exists and holds it:
+That is what ordinarily happens, if a module is called "M", the `M` constant exists and holds it:

 ```ruby
 module M